bryanwhiting/blog/christianity/1-nephi-18-prayer.md

 ---
-title: 1 Nephi 18
+title: 1 Nephi 18 - The Power of Prayer
-description: |
-  x
+description: The winds in our life can cease when we turn to God.
 date: 2024-01-31 23:24:13
 created: 2024-01-31 23:24:13
 categories:
   - christianity
   - come follow me
+  - prayer
+  - adversity
 draft: false
 ---
 # Scriptures